EugeneWoo/Springboard_Capstone/README.md

 #### Download Data

-* Download the JSON files from Yelp into your working directory.
+* Download the JSON files from Yelp into your working directory
-    * You can find the data [here](https://www.yelp.com/dataset_challenge)
+    * You can find the data [here](https://www.yelp.com/dataset_challenge).
-    * You will have to register with Yelp before downloading
+    * You will have to register with Yelp before downloading.
-    * For this project, you will only use the Business and Review datasets
+    * For this project, you will only need to analyse the Business and Review files.
-* Read the JSON files you downloaded.
+* Read the downloaded JSON files into R
-    * In R, please run `stream_in` from the 'jsonlite' package
+    * Run `stream_in` from the 'jsonlite' package
-    * Highly recommended to save in .Rds format using `saveRDS`; subsequent reading of .Rds format using `readRDS` is faster than reading JSON format
+    * Highly recommend to re-save in .Rds format using `saveRDS`; reading .Rds format using `readRDS` is significantly faster than reading JSON format and will make future sessions more efficient.

 #### Package Requirements